What is Arch?

 Compliance: Data underlying research findings can be made publicly accessible as required by data management plans, grant funding agencies, and journal publishers.

-Persistent Identification: Library staff can create Digital Object Identifiers (DOIs) for any publicly accessible file in Arch.
+Persistent Identification: Arch automatically creates Digital Object Identifiers (DOIs) for all publicly accessible works in Arch.

 Researchers at Northwestern University with a current NetID and password may deposit digital files of their finalized research or scholarly works.
 Arch is built on an open source framework using the Fedora and Samvera stack solution for institutional repositories.
 Arch provides stable and ongoing maintenance for content contained within the repository.